Sample Complexity of Estimating the Policy Gradient for Nearly Deterministic Dynamical Systems: Experiments

-We use each algorithm to run stochastic gradient descent with batch size 1 and 1000 iterations---i.e., on each gradient step use a single sample from each of the algorithms to estimate the gradient, and we take 1000 gradient steps.
-We modify the finite-difference algorithm to use a single random sample $\nu\sim\text{Uniform}(S^{d_{\Theta}-1})$ (i.e., the uniform distribution on the unit sphere in $\mathbb{R}^{d_{\Theta}}$) on each step, rather than summing over the $d_{\Theta}$ basis vectors $\nu^{(k)}$.
+\textbf{Algorithms.} We use stochastic gradient descent in conjunction with each of the three estimation algorithms.
+On each gradient step, we use a single sample to estimate the gradient, and we take 1000 gradient steps.
+We modify the finite-difference algorithm to use a single random sample $\nu\sim\text{Uniform}(S^{d_{\Theta}-1})$ (i.e., the uniform distribution on the unit sphere in $\mathbb{R}^{d_{\Theta}}$), rather than summing over the $d_{\Theta}$ basis vectors $\nu^{(k)}$.
+This choice may improve the dependence of the sample complexity on $d_{\Theta}$; however, it should not affect dependence on $\sigma_{\zeta}$, which is our parameter of interest.

 For the algorithm based on the policy gradient theorem, we use action noise $\xi\sim\mathcal{N}(0,\sigma_{\xi}I_{d_A})$.
 For each choice of $\sigma_{\zeta}$, we used cross-validation to identify the optimal hyperparameters: the learning rate $\upsilon$ (for all algorithms), the parameter $\lambda$ (for the finite-differences algorithm), and the action noise $\sigma_{\xi}$ (for the algorithm based on the policy gradient theorem).